nerves-project/nerves/docs/Installation.md

 brew uninstall erlang
 ```

-Optionally, if you want to build custom Nerves Systems, you'll also need to
+Optionally, if you want to build custom Nerves systems, you'll also need to
 install [Docker for Mac](https://www.docker.com/docker-mac).
 After installing
 Docker for Mac, you will likely want to adjust the resource limits imposed on
 Docker, to allow it to successfully compile more complicated custom systems.